SwaroopaBezawada/JAVA_CI-CD/README.md

 The application code is based on the following open‑source project:

 Original Repository: (https://github.com/yankils/hello-world)
-Original Author / Organization: <AR SHANKAR>
+Original Author / Organization: <ARSHANKAR>

 I did not write the application logic from scratch.
 I used it as a reference so I could focus on the DevOps and cloud side of things.